welkineins/programming-list/README.md

 ### Map
 - [TURF](http://turfjs.org/) - Advanced geospatial analysis for browsers and node

+### Testing
+- [PhantomJS](http://phantomjs.org/) - PhantomJS is a headless WebKit scriptable with a JavaScript API.
+It has fast and native support for various web standards: DOM handling, CSS selector, JSON, Canvas, and SVG.
+- [Selenium](http://www.seleniumhq.org/) - Selenium automates browsers.
+That's it!
+What you do with that power is entirely up to you.
+Primarily, it is for automating web applications for testing purposes, but is certainly not limited to just that.
+Boring web-based administration tasks can (and should!) also be automated as well.

 ### Embedded Application
 - [macchina](http://macchina.io/) - macchina.io is an open source software toolkit for quickly building embedded applications for the Internet of Things that run on Linux-based devices like the Raspberry Pi, Beaglebone, RED Brick or Galileo/Edison.